 Another question to ask a perspective SF city hall wedding photographer is about the type of lenses they use at various places.
 In this particular case, there is no right or wrong answer to the question.
 However, the way they answer can be instructive.
 Experienced city hall wedding photographers understand that different lenses can yield various results depending upon where you are in the building.
 Wide angle lenses work great for capturing the architecture and Grand Staircase.
 Telephoto lenses are best for shooting across the building interior.
 Prime lenses are almost always preferred with their faster speed and larger lens openings.
 Again, I would just focus my questions to the photographer about why they use specific lenses and what types of results they obtain with each of them.
 If they seem to know that they are talking about, it’s a good sign.

 One question to ask is: “What do you like most about prime lenses?”
 The answer you want to hear is that they are faster and allow larger aperture settings.
 They are also generally sharper than zoom lenses, but this is not always true.
 I still feel that this would be one of the optimal answers to hear from the wedding photographer.
 Again, all you are really trying to accomplish here is to test their technical skills.
 They should be able to answer these types of questions intelligently and accurately.
 I really feel like this is similar to a job interview.
 The interviewer should ask the applicant open-ended questions to test the knowledge of the applicant.
 Never ask yes/no questions, because you already can guess what the answer will be and it tells you nothing about the wedding photographer.
+The best thing to do in this situation is to get your City Hall wedding photographer talking about how they handle things.

 The Best Posing Techniques